jason13245/WeMeet/README.md

 3. Install Sequelize-CLI by "sudo npm install -g sequelize-cli"
 4. Copy the ".example.env" file and modify the configuration such as yelp api_key, database configuration for it, save the file as ".env"
 5. Copy the "config.example.json" file and modify the configuration for PostgreSQL and Sequelize, save the file as "config.json"
+6. Run 'sequelize db:migrate' to create the tables of the project
-6. Run 'npm start' to start the project
+7. Run 'npm start' to start the project

 Enjoy!